fdabrandao/streamlit-example/README.md

 $ streamlit run streamlit_app.py
 ```

 When you are ready deploy to https://streamlit.io/!
+This app is running there: https://share.streamlit.io/fdabrandao/streamlit-nqueens/